-- 1. Specifically providing for three separate award categories.
+1. Providing for three separate award categories.
 One to recognize specific innovative and exemplary projects and practices.
-Another to recognize overall agency achievement in each one of the five Governmentwide initiatives outlined in the PMA.
-And finally, one to recognize overall agency management, and how effectively the different management systems are integrated. - 2.
-Making the scores given under the PMA scorecards a baseline condition for submitting an application in each category.
-The baseline for submissions in the overall management category is status green scores in two of the five Governmentwide PMA initiatives and no reds.
-The baseline for submissions under the five Governmentwide initiatives is a status green score for the initiative under which the submission is made.
-The baseline for submissions in the innovative and exemplary practices category is status yellow for the Governmentwide initiative under which the submission is made.
-Those agencies that are not scored under the PMA scorecards can only submit applications under the innovative and exemplary practices category.
+Another to recognize overall agency achievement in each one of the five Governmentwide Management Initiatives outlined in the PMA.
+And finally, one to recognize overall agency management and how effectively the different management systems are integrated.

+2. Making the scores given under the PMA scorecards a baseline condition for submitting an application in each category.

+- The baseline for submissions in the innovative and exemplary practices (category one) is status yellow or better for the Governmentwide Management Initiative under which the submission is made.

+- The baseline for submissions under the five Governmentwide Management Initiatives (category two) is a status green score for the initiative under which the submission is made. - The baseline for submissions in the overall management category (category three) is status green scores in two of the five Governmentwide Management Initiatives and at least yellow in the other three. - Those agencies that are not scored under the PMA scorecards can only submit applications under the innovative and exemplary practices category.
 The baseline for these submissions is that they directly and materially advance the objectives of the PMA.

-Submissions for all categories are due to OPM no later than October 1, 2004.
-The specific award criteria and application instructions are available electronically at opm.gov/pqa.
+As noted earlier, all award submissions must be received no later than 5:00 p.m. on October 7, 2005.
+Applications received after the deadline or improperly submitted will not be considered.
+The specific award criteria and application instructions are available electronically at www.opm.gov/pqa.